 - If the last student to be offered a place within our school's published admission number (PAN) is a multiple birth or same cohort sibling, any further sibling will be admitted, if the parents so wish, even though this may raise the intake number above our PAN.
-However, our PAN will remain unchanged so that no other student will be admitted until a place becomes available within the PAN. - Late applications will be allocated in the same order, provided places remain available. - All applications will be coordinated by the LA, who will make offers of places on behalf of the Governors of our school.
+However, our PAN will remain unchanged so that no other student will be admitted until a place becomes available within the PAN. - Late applications, received after the published closing date, will be allocated in the same order, provided places remain available. - All applications will be coordinated by the LA, who will make offers of places on behalf of the Governors of our school.